Skip to content

 Instructions for online course application:

-1. Click the “Register: Erskine Online Courses” button below.
+1. Click the “Register for summer courses” button below.
 You will be redirected to Erskine’s apply page.

 2. Click the “Start Application” button